canturk/qmtoolbox/README.md

 The outcome of measurement trajectory of the quadrature and variance are obtained by series repetition of the protocol illustrated in Fig.S1.
-A sample trajectory is obtained by this tool is shown "qtrajectory_sample_result.png".
+A sample trajectory is obtained by this tool is shown "_qtrajectory_sample_result.png_".